 cd disseminto go in the repository

-- If using the VirtualBox provider, run vagrant plugin install vagrant-vbguest to install the VirtualBox guest additions plugin for Vagrant
+- Run vagrant plugin install vagrant-vbguest to install the VirtualBox guest additions plugin for Vagrant

 vagrant sshwill let you poke into the machine and access its services (PostgreSQL, Redis, ElasticSearch)